iml130/sola/docs/introduction.md

 </figure>

 This repository contains some components itself, which could also be used outside of SOLA.
-Further, an application that is using SOLA is included as well.
+Furthermore, we also provide an application that is using SOLA to demonstrate its feasibility.
 See [Project Structure](#project-structure) for more information about these.

 For instructions on how to build and run SOLA and its components, see [Getting Started](getting_started.md).